-Among the color change effect paints find below the 36 colors of the exclusive Chameleon paint range from StardustColors®, available in 4 formats and 2 series: classic and EXTREM.
+Among the colour change effect paints find below the 36 colours of the exclusive Chameleon paint range from StardustColors®, available in 4 formats and 2 series: classic and EXTREM.

 - The 400 ml sprays.